-(a) Review known records and reports on applicable residential units, child care facilities, or schools made by any licensed lead inspector, lead abatement contractor, lead risk assessor, lead abatement project designer, lead abatement worker, clearance technician, or someone trained in essential maintenance practices; and questionnaire the public health lead investigator shall do the following as appropriate:
+(a) Review known records and reports on applicable residential units, child care facilities, or schools made by any licensed lead inspector, lead abatement contractor, lead risk assessor, lead abatement project designer, lead abatement worker, or clearance technician; and the questionnaire shall be reviewed and approved by a public health lead investigator.

 (b) Complete a comprehensive questionnaire on a form prescribed by the director.
+In the event the comprehensive questionnaire is completed by someone other than a public health lead investigator,

-(2) Based on the review of known records and reports and the completion of the comprehensive
+(2) Based on the review of known records and reports and the completion of the comprehensive questionnaire the public health lead investigator shall do the following as appropriate: